Qixing-AnhuiUniversity/Paper_Result/README.md

   If you find some errors in my statement, or if you are interest in my research, please contact with me.
 My email is 10031@ahu.edu.cn.

-   My first paper: "Rotor resistance and excitation inductance estimation of induction motor using deep-q-learning algorithm", submited to "Engineering Applications of Artificial Intelligence".
-In this paper, I proposed an artificial intelligence method(Deep-Q Learning) to estimate induction motor's parameters, and I argued that as Deep-Q Learning method is a data-based strategy, it is superior to traditional model-based strategy in motor control applications, such as Model Reference Adaption System(MRAS), Extenal Kalman Filter(EKF), Least Square Method(LSM) and so on.
+   My first paper: "Rotor resistance and excitation inductance estimation of induction motor using deep-q-learning algorithm".
+In this paper, I proposed an artificial intelligence method(Deep-Q Learning) to estimate induction motor's parameters, and I argued that as Deep-Q Learning method is a data-based method, it is superior to traditional model-based strategy in motor control applications, such as Model Reference Adaption System(MRAS), Extenal Kalman Filter(EKF), Least Square Method(LSM) and so on.

-   In order to justify my argument, in the paper four comparision experiments were set up : 1, IEEE standard 211, the most common method, which is very familiar to the engineer, as it contains no-load test and rotor-locked test; 2, Multiobjective Particle Swarm Optimization(MPSO), one of my favorited methods, as it is quite simple but very effective; 3, A latest model-method: Least Square Method with Start-up Measurement(LSMSM); 4, Deep-Q Learning method(DQL).
-Because IEEE standard 211 is quite common, I think there is no need to open source it, so I just open source the other three method: MPSO, LSMSM and DQL.
-If the author of MPSO or LSMSM think it is inappropriate to open source it, or find some erros in the open source code, please contack with me, so I can delete it or revise it.
+   In order to justify it, four comparision experiments were set up : 1, IEEE standard 211, the most common method, which is very familiar to the engineer; 2, Multiobjective Particle Swarm Optimization(MOPSO), which is easy to implement and very effective; 3, A latest model-based method: Least Square Method with start-up Transient Measurement(LSMTM); 4, Deep-Q Learning method(DQL).
+Because IEEE standard 211 is quite common, I will not open source it, so I just open source the other three method: MPSO, LSMSM and DQL.
+If the author of MPSO or LSMSM think it is inappropriate to open source it, or find some erros in the  source code, please contack with me.
+I can delete it or revise it.

+   Here are  instructions about MOPSO:
+   1, Download PSO.m and Sphere.m
+   2, Open MATLAB, run PSO.m.
+   3, When running finised, open workspace, find Gbest, open it.
+   4, you can get the right rotor estimation value.

+   Here are instructions about LSMTM:
+   1, Download qxforLsmooth.mdl, lsmforpaper-1.py, lsmdatacollect.m
+   2, Run qxforLsmooth.mdl in Simulink.
+Noticed that my MATLAB version is MATLAB2016.b, Unbuntu.
+If you find some error when running, maybe there are two reasons: 1), your MATLAB verson must be 2016b or higher; 2) you have to run the model in Unbuntu system, because I haven't test it in Windows yet.
+   3, If step 2 finised successfully, run lsmdatacollect.m, the data will be stored in CSV format.
+   4, run lsmforpaper-1.py, finially you can get the right answer.
+(K1 and K2 calculated only, and you can transform it to Rr or Lm)